Eirinintz/Public-library-internship-Sparta/week-02/week-02-report.md

 Run:

 ```
-django-admin startproject Project 1
+django-admin startproject excel_form_app
 ```

-A new folder named Project 1 will be created in your current path.
+A new folder named excel_form_app will be created in your current path.
 Automatically, a file named excel_form_app will be created, which contains the files:

 - settings.py
 - urls.py
 - wsgi.py
 - asgi.py

+The File `excel_form_app` was renamed to `Project 1`

 Move into the project directory: